JaiminR7/ECHOPULSE/README.md

 # ECHOPULSE
 E-Commerce Headphones
-# Crescendo Audio - eCommerce Headphone Website
+# Echo Pulse Audio - eCommerce Headphone Website

 This is a fully functional eCommerce platform for purchasing Bluetooth headphones.
 The project is developed using **HTML**, **CSS**, **JavaScript**, **PHP**, and **MySQL**, and runs locally on **XAMPP**.